NebulousLabs/Sia/doc/api/Wallet.md

 #### /wallet/siacoins [POST]

-Function: Send siacoins to an address.
+Function: Send siacoins to a set of addresses.
 The outputs are arbitrarily selected from addresses in the wallet.
+Each address is paired with an amount;
+the number of amounts must match the number of addresses.

 ###### Query String Parameters
 ```
-// Number of hastings being sent.
-A hasting is the smallest unit in Sia.
-There
+// Comma-separated list of hastings being sent to each address.
+A hasting is
-// are 10^24 hastings in a siacoin.
+// the smallest unit in Sia.
+There are 10^24 hastings in a siacoin.
 amount      // hastings

-// Address that is receiving the coins.
+// Comma-separated list of addresses that are receiving coins.
 destination // address
 ```